bbc/Imager.js/README.md

 There are examples of Imager being used with Grunt as well as a lazy-load image version.

-## Contributing

-If you want to add functionality to this project, pull requests are welcome.

- * Create a branch based off master and do all of your changes with in it.
- * Make sure commits are as 'atomic' as possible (this way specific changes can be removed or cherry-picked more easily)
- * Do not make pull requests monolithic in nature this makes reviewing difficult and chances are your pull request will be declined (depending on complexity).
- * If you have to pause to add a 'and' anywhere in the title, it should be two pull requests.
- * Make commits of logical units and describe them properly
- * Check for unnecessary whitespace with git diff --check before committing.
- * If possible, submit tests to your patch / new feature so it can be tested easily.
- * Assure nothing is broken by running all tests
- * Please ensure that it complies with coding standards.

-**Please raise any issues with this project as a GitHub issue.**

 ## Credits

  * [Mark McDonnell](http://twitter.com/integralist)